urban-1/clusterlock/README.md

 ### What about deadlocks?

-Deadlocks are created when two processes wait on each others resources, ie process A got resource #1 and waits on #2 which process B has acquired #2 and waits on #1.
+Deadlocks are created when two processes wait on each others resources, ie process A got resource #1 and waits on #2 while process B has acquired #2 and waits on #1.
 These two will timeout or stay blocked for ever.

 In general, deadlocks are possible when processes require more than one resource.